microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Goals of DMF
 ------------

-The goals of DMF are:
+DMF has the following goals:

--   Give programmers a framework so they can design and implement encapsulated blocks of code, termed **Modules,** inside their device drivers.
+-   Provide programmers a framework to design and implement encapsulated blocks of code, termed **Modules,** inside their device drivers.
 These Modules act like small device drivers inside the driver that is built and installed.

--   True code sharing made possible by reusable Modules. *Eliminate "copy (from original driver) and change (in new driver)" method of sharing code*.
+-   Enable true code sharing through reusable Modules. *Eliminate "copy (from original driver) and change (in new driver)" method of sharing code*.

--   Related to the above item, one of the goals of DMF is to reduce the number of lines of code a programmer needs to write in a driver.
-The goal for programmers to only need to write "business logic" of the driver.
-In some cases, this number of lines of unique code (that performs the "business logic" of the driver) has been shown to be as low as **0.07% of the total lines of code in the driver**.
+-   Reduce the number of lines of code a programmer needs to write in a driver.
+    The goal is for programmers to write only the "business logic" of the driver.
+In some cases, the number of lines of unique code (that performs the "business logic" of the driver) has been shown to be as low as **0.07% of the total lines of code in the driver**.

 -   Continue the layering architecture of Windows Kernel inside the device driver.

--   Use object-oriented programming constructs without being forced to use an object-oriented programming language.
-Modules have attributes that are similar to attributes that C++ classes have: Private data, private methods, public methods, a constructor and destructor.
+-   Enable use of object-oriented programming constructs without requiring an object-oriented programming language.
+Modules have attributes similar to C++ classes: private data, private methods, public methods, a constructor, and a destructor.
-    Modules also support the idea of inheritance.
-[However, they have additional attributes that make these "objects" suitable for device driver programming].
+    Modules also support inheritance, with
+    additional attributes that make these "objects" suitable for device driver programming.

--   Make it easier for individual contributors to work in parallel on different aspects of a given driver's tasks.
-This is possible because each Module is totally self-contained, and the programmer only needs to consider that Module.
+-   Make it easier for individual contributors to work in parallel on different aspects of a driver's tasks.
+Each Module is self-contained, so programmers only need to consider that Module.

--   Make device driver programming for Windows easier, cheaper and more fun, while at the same time increasing code quality.
+-   Make device driver programming for Windows easier, cheaper, and more fun while increasing code quality.

--   Help programmers address device driver development issues discussed in *Device Driver Consideration: An Introduction to DMF*.

 How does DMF Achieve the Above Goals?
 -------------------------------------

-DMF tries to achieve the goals above by doing the following:
+DMF achieves the above goals by:

--   DMF, regardless of the Module's functionality, provides a consistent interface to create and manage the Module.
+-   Providing a consistent
+    interface to create and manage Modules, regardless of their functionality.

--   DMF allows programmers to reuse existing Modules directly, subclass Modules, modify existing Modules and create new Modules.
+-   Allowing programmers to reuse existing Modules directly, subclass Modules, modify existing Modules, and create new Modules.

--   DMF provides runtime lifetime management of the Modules as well as features like memory allocation, synchronization and others.
+-   Providing runtime lifetime management of Modules as well as features like memory allocation and synchronization.

--   DMF automatically dispatches all the callbacks from WDF into the device driver to each of its instantiated Modules.
+-   Automatically dispatching all callbacks from WDF into the device driver to each of its instantiated Modules.

--   DMF allows Modules to easily contain other Modules which in turn can contain other Modules.
+-   Allowing Modules to easily contain other Modules, which in turn can contain other Modules.

--   DMF allows all of the driver's functionality to be in one or more Modules.
-In this case, no driver specific code is needed.
+-   Allowing all of a driver's functionality to be in one or more Modules.
+In this case, no driver-specific code is needed.

--   Every Module is directly usable by any driver that uses DMF or by another Module.
+-   Making every Module directly usable by any driver that uses DMF or by another Module.

--   DMF allows for a Module to have its own context (similar to a device drivers Device Context) and Module specific configuration.
+-   Allowing a Module to have its own context (similar to a device driver's Device Context) and Module-specific configuration.

--   Modules can perform any function.
-A Module can expose data structures (e.g. hash table), programming patterns (e.g. continuous reader or IOCTL handling), devices (e.g. virtual keyboard) and hardware buses (e.g. I2c or HID).
+-   Enabling Modules to perform any function.
+A Module can expose data structures (e.g., hash table), programming patterns (e.g., continuous reader or IOCTL handling), devices (e.g., virtual keyboard), and hardware buses (e.g., I2C or HID).

--   DMF is **[not]** a wrapper around WDF.
-DMF uses WDF to create objects (Modules) from common *driver patterns*.
+-   Using WDF to create objects (Modules) from common *driver patterns*.
+    DMF is **not** a wrapper around WDF.

--   DMF makes it easy for common device driver programming patterns to be converted into objects, and thus Modules which can then be easily reused.
+-   Making it easy to convert common device driver programming patterns into objects, and thus Modules that can be easily reused.

-Henceforth, in this document...
+In this document:

--   "Small driver" referenced above is called a **Module**.
-It can be considered to be an object per the object-oriented programming model.
+-   A **Module** is a self-contained unit of code.
+It can be considered an object in the object-oriented programming model.

--   The "(device) driver" is called the Client Driver.
+-   The **Client Driver** is the WDF device driver that uses DMF.

--   A Client is **either** a Client Driver or another Module.
-[A Module is agnostic about whether its parent is a Client Driver or another Module].
+-   A **Client** is **either** a Client Driver or another Module.
+A Module is agnostic about whether its parent is a Client Driver or another Module.

 How DMF Works in a Client Driver
 ================================

-This section provides a bird's eye view of how DMF fits in the device driver ecosystem.
+This section provides an overview of how DMF fits in the device driver ecosystem.

 Differences between a DMF driver and a traditional (non-DMF) Driver.
 --------------------------------------------------------------------

-These diagrams pictorially show the differences between a hypothetical driver that uses DMF and a hypothetical driver that does not.
+These diagrams show the differences between a hypothetical driver that uses DMF and a hypothetical driver that does not.

 ### Traditional Driver